Quarantine Stories: Recording History

-You can participate by interviewing your family or telling us your “Stay at Home” story.
-What are you feeling and seeing?
+You can participate by interviewing your family or telling us your pandemic story.
+What has been your experience?
+How are you feeling and what are you seeing?
 What motivates you?
 What scares you?
-What the day is like outside your window?
 Record and send in an audio clip to be preserved in perpetuity in the Aspen Historical Society Archive.
 The future may be uncertain, but together we can capture history happening in real time.

 There are two easy ways to submit your recording:

 1. Record it as voice memo on your phone and email it to email@example.com

 2. Call 970-812-3726 and leave your story as a voicemail